 2018-2019 Scholarship Recipients

-CLICK HERE for a paper application ONLY if you are unable to use the CLA form.
+CLICK HERE for alternate application ONLY if you are unable to apply through One-Stop.

 With your application, you will need to submit an essay of approximately 750 words in the language being studied addressing the following questions:

 - How long have you been studying the language?

 - How did you become interested in the language and culture?